-It’s the production of new and single-use plastic that the plastic tax is targeting.
+It’s the production of new and single-use plastic that the PPT is targeting.

 For the simple fact that the production of new plastic has a greater impact on the environment than recycled plastic.
 The extraction and processing of raw materials require considerable energy, resulting in carbon emissions.

-It is estimated that the plastic tax could increase the use of recycled plastic packaging by 40%.
+It is estimated that the tax could increase the use of recycled plastic packaging by 40%.

 That would equate to a reduction of 200,000 tonnes in carbon emissions from 2022 to 2023.